polishedwood

-- Open the Background. image, and create your text with the color #ef9c00.
-The font used is Mabella, and the size is 450px.
+Open the Background. image, and create the text using the color #ef9c00.
+The font used is Mabella, and the Size is 450 px.

 Polished Wood TE step 1